 As meat is the best dietary source of creatine, vegetarians often have low levels.
 One study on creatine supplements in vegetarians found a 20–50% improvement in some memory and intelligence test scores (

-Despite such positive findings, more research is needed in young, healthy individuals who eat meat or fish on a regular basis.
+Despite such positive findings, more research is needed in young, healthy individuals who eat meat or fish regularly.

 Summary Supplementing with creatine can provide your brain with additional energy, thereby improving memory and intelligence in people with low levels of creatine.

-In a six-month study in people with traumatic brain injury, those who supplemented with creatine had a 50% reduction in dizziness, compared to those who did not (
+In a 6-month study in people with traumatic brain injury, those who supplemented with creatine experienced a 50% reduction in dizziness, compared with those who did not supplement (

-Furthermore, only 10% of patients in the supplement group experienced fatigue, compared to 80% in the control group (
+Furthermore, only 10% of patients in the supplement group experienced fatigue, compared with 80% in the control group (

 Summary Creatine can reduce symptoms of fatigue and tiredness by providing your brain with additional energy and increasing dopamine levels.

-Along with creatine’s diverse benefits, it is also one of the cheapest and safest supplements available.
-You can find a wide selection on Amazon.
+Along with creatine’s diverse benefits, it’s one of the cheapest and safest supplements available.
+You can find a wide selection online.

 At the end of the day, creatine is an effective supplement with powerful benefits for both athletic performance and health.

-Try adding this natural substance to your supplement regimen to see if it works for you.
+Try adding this natural substance to your supplement regimen to see whether it works for you.